XaaK-zz/DataCleansingTool/README.md

 This is a set of Python scripts used to cleanse and analyze the output data from the PNNL's Energy Smart Data Center Facility.
 Each script is used as part of a pipeline process to get the data into an integrated and useful form for holistic analysis.

+MasterRun.py
+-This will run all of the scripts below in a pipeline.
+-It will handle the intermediary steps and call each script with the appropriate parameters.

 ParseMetricData.py
 -This script is the first step in the pipeline.
 It will parse through a directory containing the metric data and gather all metric runs into a single large csv file.
 This file will have the timestamp as the first column, and the superset of all captured metrics as the columns.
 -Note that this produces a fairly sparse matrix of data - as the metrics are captured at different timestamps so much of the timestamps have blank cells for the metric data